 Approximate cook times: Sear on the hot side: 6 to 10 minutes.
 Finish on the cool side: 6 to 12 minutes more.
 Total of about 12 to 22 minutes.

-Why You Need to Cook by Temp, NOT Time
+Why You Need to Cook to Temp, NOT Time

-There are so many variables when cooking that simply going off of time will almost always lead to a result you weren't going for.
+There are so many variables when cooking that cooking to a temperature rather than by time is so important to the best results.
 Steak vary by size, thickness, type and starting temperature, the grill temperature will differ, grates are a different thickness, the air might be warmer or cooler and then there's the humidity level.
 What doesn't change is the desired temperature you want to cook the steak to.
 The best way to make this happen is simply to rely on a quality probe thermometer.

 My Favorite Thermometers